 The Bank has a 401(k) defined contribution plan for those employees who meet the eligibility requirements.
 Individuals who are 21 years of age and have completed three consecutive months of service are considered eligible to participate.
 Eligible employees can contribute up to an amount or percentage of compensation not to exceed certain limits based on federal tax laws.
 The Bank has elected discretionary matching contributions under the plan.
 Matching contributions vest at 20% per year after the first year and will be fully vested after six years of service.
-There were no Bank contributions for the years ended December 31, 2016 or 2015.
+The Bank contributed \$20 for the year ended December 31, 2017.
+No contributions were made for the year ended December 31, 2016.